hownbey/portfolio/code-block-troubleshooting.md

 # Code block troubleshooting

-The engineering team rolled out Gatsby React code blocks that toggle between code languages.
+The engineering team rolled out code blocks that toggle between code languages.
 It's a cool feature, but there's one catch.
 Broken code blocks create a 404 "Not Found" error on the page, and the system won't say why.
 If you add or change a code block and get a 404, this guide will help you get unstuck.

 ## Check your markdown in prettier.io